MicrosoftDocs/mixed-reality/mrtk-docs/features/input-simulation/input-simulation-service.md

 Input simulation is enabled by default in the profiles that ship with MRTK.

-Input simulation is an optional [Mixed Reality service](../../architecture/mixed-reality-services.md) though and can be removed as a data provider in the [Input System profile](../input/input-providers.md).

 Under the Input System Data provider configuration, the Input Simulation service can be configured with the following.

 * **Type** must be *Microsoft.MixedReality.Toolkit.Input > InputSimulationService*.